 In April 2018, probably scrolling through his audience, Griveaux, a married man with three children, added Alexandra on Facebook messenger and started talking to her.

 Later on, they met, had sex and Griveaux started sending her videos of him jerking off like a 13-year-old.

 De Taddeo, to protect herself, kept some videos.

-The story could have ended there if de Taddeo wasn’t already dating someone, Piotr Pavlenski, a Russian artist/activist refuged in France, founder of a website denouncing politics to be a pornographic show and therefore broadcasting pornographic images of politicians to illustrate his sayings.
+The story could have ended there if de Taddeo wasn’t already dating someone, Piotr Pavlenski, a Russian artist/activist refuged in France.
+Unfortunately for Griveaux, Piotr was a political activist.
+He had created a website denouncing politics as a pornographic show and broadcasted pornographic images of politicians to illustrate his sayings.

 He’s the one who leaked the videos that led to Griveaux’s quitting.

 This story tells a lot about the state of political responsibility and the pursuit of selfish pleasure.

 Let’s deconstruct the decisions each of the protagonists have made to reach this point.

 1. Cheating: when Griveaux contacted de Taddeo, he knew what he had in mind.
 It was already off to a bad start.
 You shouldn’t cheat on your partner, period.
 Being married with kids are only aggravating consequences.

 By cheating, you broke the trust of your partner, hurt people, and decrease your quality, reputation, and ethic as a person.